 Not to swim in a pool all day.
 You will definitely want to reapply it.
 The beeswax does add a protective moisture barrier, but there are no artificial chemicals in this product to cause it to stick to the skin.

 Yes, you can.
 I usually apply it on my décolleté, neck, lower arms, and back of hands.
 This also offers moisturizing benefits, so it is more than just a sunscreen.
-Just like it would be pretty bougie of you to rub your serums, or Repair Cream, all over your body - same goes for this facial moisturizer with SPF.
+Just like it would be pretty bougie of you to rub your serums or Repair Cream all over your body, the same goes for this facial moisturizer with SPF.
 But, go on with your bougie self!

 I use noncomedogenic ingredients in my products.
 So all of the oils and butters I select are picked with sensitive skin in mind.
 None of my products will clog pores.
 The Daydream Facial Moisturizer With SPF is actually loaded with ingredients that are great for acne-prone skin!

 It contains much safer ingredients than most that are on the market, even ones that are targeted specifically for babies.
 I always encourage moms to do their own research though on any product before applying it to their baby, and ultimately make that judgement call on their own.